opendevsecops/guide-aws-hacking/README.md

 ## Fingerprinting

+The more you know about the target organisation the better you can do when you try to find security vulnerabilities.

 ### AWS Acount ID Fingerprinting

 Information about related account ids that belongs to the target organisation is not directly available.
 There are however, various techniques that can be used to obtain such information.
 This information can be subsequently used to find AWS account ids.